loureir-or-not/collatzmark/.github/README.md

 # Collatzmark

-## Benchmarking using the Collatz conjecture.
+## Benchmarking using the Collatz conjecture

 ### Why did you make this?